 The Riley Park Farmers Market is a year-round weekly market that takes place by Vancouver’s Nat Bailey Stadium near Queen Elizabeth Park on Saturdays.

-In the summer, it takes place at Riley Park, but in the winter it takes place at Riley Park AND in the parking lot at Nat Bailey Stadium.
+In the summer, it takes place at Riley Park, but in the winter (from November 3rd until April 27, 2019) it takes place at Riley Park AND in the parking lot at Nat Bailey Stadium.

 Information in this article includes the following: